kstrafe/Cxy/documentation/rationale.md

             | oglmany/ | OpenGLWrap.tul

 Suppose OpenGLWrap is merely a module that uses OpenGL.
 It is automatically impure.
-When Aa now declared OpenGLWrap global, one instance is created.
+When Aa now declares OpenGLWrap global, one instance is created.
 This single instance is however able to create many instances of OpenGL.

 Again, we're forced to always go through OpenGLWrap as a gateway, as we're